Jacopo Mazzoni: Influences

-Impact and criticism
+Influence and criticism

-Mazzoni influenced many theorists ranging from the romantics right up to the present day.
-In "emphasizing poetry’s relationship to images and games," for example, Mazzoni informs romantic writers such as Samuel Taylor Coleridge and Friedrich von Schiller (Leitch, 301).
+Mazzoni influenced many theorists ranging from the Romantic era right up to the 21st century.
+In "emphasizing poetry's relationship to images and games," for example, Mazzoni informs romantic writers such as Samuel Taylor Coleridge and Friedrich von Schiller (Leitch, 301).
 His influence can also be seen in modern efforts to define the difference between poetic language and other types.

-Despite his influence, however, Mazzoni has been subject to some criticism.
-Some see, for example, a contradiction in trying to assign both pleasure and social utility to poetry at the same time, while others question his use of the distinction between icastic and phantastic mimesis (Leitch, 301).
+Mazzoni has also been subject to criticism, for example, he has been called contradictory in trying to assign both pleasure and social utility to poetry at the same time, while others question his use of the distinction between icastic and phantastic mimesis (Leitch, 301).